gaspardchiara/chiaradatabaseconnector/README.md

 mvn clean install
 ```

-An example programm to connect to a database :
+An example program  :
+Connect to database and search a file.

 ```java